Stereo Matching by Self-supervision of Multiscopic Vision: Conclusion

 \section{Conclusion}

 In this paper, we exploit the image shape of multiscopic images to learn an end-to-end network to estimate the disparity map without ground-truth depth information.
 In a multiscopic structure, the images are captured with parallel, co-planar, and same-parallax camera angles, such that the pixel disparities are the same between the center image and any surrounding image.
 Self-supervision is obtained by taking advantage of this constrain.
-The cross photometric loss, uncertainty-aware mutual-supervision loss, and smoothness loss are introduced to guide the self-supervised learning.
+The cross photometric loss, uncertainty-aware mutual-supervision loss, and smoothness loss are introduced to guide self-supervised learning.
 As there is no public large multiscopic dataset, we build a new dataset composed of synthetic images rendered by 3D engines and real-world images captured by the multiscopic systems designed by ourselves.
-After being trained with only these indoor synthetic images, our network can obtain better disparity maps in the unseen outdoor KITTI dataset, compared to previous unsupervised methods.
-Additionally, our network is comparable to supervised approaches when evaluated on the images different from the training set.
+After being trained with only these indoor synthetic images, our network can obtain better disparity maps in the unseen outdoor KITTI dataset compared to previous unsupervised methods.

 { }